We had two cool questions come in recently, and I can solve both with one simple answer.

 Hopefully, I’ve helped you out with negative peaks and baseline drift.
 It’s a little bit of a complicated answer, but hopefully, you stayed with it.

 Here’s another great HPLC troubleshooting article and video.
 Peak Tailing.
 It’s one of the biggest problems in chromatography.
+Plus learn about peak fronting and ghost peaks.

 If you have other questions, contact Axion Labs here.